Quantum van Est Isomorphism: Introduction

 In Section \ref{sect-vanEst} we recall the classical van Est isomorphism to set up the background and the notation.
 We recall the (continuous) Lie group cohomology in Subsection \ref{subsect-cont-gr-cohom}, the Lie algebra cohomology in Subsection \ref{subsect-diff-forms-Lie-alg-cohom}, and the classical van Est isomorphism in Subsection \ref{subsect-vanEst}.

 Section \ref{sect-Hopf-cyclic-cohom}, contains the results and definitions we need from various Hopf-cyclic (co)homology theories with coefficients in both SAYD (stable anti-Yetter-Drinfeld) modules and SAYD contra-modules.
-To be more precise, the Hopf-cyclic cohomologies (with SAYD module coefficients) of module algebras and module coalgebras, along with the Hopf-cyclic homology for the comodule algebra symmetry are recalled in Subsection \ref{subsect-comod-coalg-cohomol}.
-Then, following the brief survey of SAYD contra-modules in Subsection \ref{subsect-contra-mod}, in Subsection \ref{subsect-module-alg-contra-coeff} we recall the Hopf-cyclic cohomology (with SAYD contra-module coefficents) for module algebras, and in Subsection \ref{subsect-module-coalg-contra-coeff} the Hopf-cyclic homology (with coefficents in SAYD contra-modules) for module coalgebras.
-Finally, in Subsection \ref{subsect-contra-comod-alg} we record the Hopf-cyclic cohomology for comodule algebras, once again with SAYD contra-module coefficents.
+To be more precise, following the brief survey of the Hopf-cyclic coefficient spaces, namely SAYD modules and SAYD contra-modules in Subsection \ref{subsect-Hopf-cyclic-coeff}, we collect the Hopf-cyclic (co)homologies (with SAYD module coefficients) of module (co)algebras in Subsection \ref{subsect-mod-alg-cohomol}, Subsection \ref{subsect-mod-coalg-cohomol}, and Subsection \ref{subsect-comod-alg-homol}.
+Then, we recall the Hopf-cyclic (co)homologies (with SAYD contra-module coefficents) for module (co)algebras in Subsection \ref{subsect-module-alg-contra-coeff}, Subsection \ref{subsect-module-coalg-contra-coeff}, and in Subsection \ref{subsect-contra-comod-alg}.

-Section \ref{sect-cyclic-cohom-Lie-alg} contains the necessary results we need from the relative and the absolute cyclic (co)homology of Lie algebras.
+Section \ref{sect-cyclic-cohom-Lie-alg} consists of the technical results on (relative) cyclic (co)homology of Lie algebras that we shall need in the sequel.
 In Subsection \ref{subsect-unimodular-stable-AYD-over-Lie} we outline stable and unimodular stable AYD modules over Lie algebras, followed by the cyclic homology of a Lie algebra with coefficients in a stable AYD module in Subsection \ref{subsect-cyclic-hom-Lie}.
 Finally, in Subsection \ref{subsect-cyclic-cohom-Lie}, we recall the cyclic cohomology of a Lie algebra, with unimodular stable AYD module coefficients.